bookingcom/shipper/docs/user/rolling-out.rst

-.. _user_deployment:
+.. _user_rolling-out:

 ########################
-Deployments with Shipper
+Rolling out with Shipper
 ########################

 Rollouts with Shipper are all about transitioning from an old *Release*, the